linkmic/JavaOperaLink/README.txt

 $> sudo apt-get install sun-java6-jre
 $> sudo apt-get install maven
 $> sudo apt-get install tomcat6
-$> sudo update-alternatives --config java
-(choose the sun jre that you just installed)
-$> sudo update-alternatives javac
-(choose the sun jre that you just installed)

 Grab the source code for this example